conradakunga/Blog/_posts/2025-03-17-conditionally-output-xml-or-json-using-aspnet-minimal-api.md

 ![CarterJSON](../images/2025/03/CarterJSON.png)

-As I indicated earlier, `JSON` is the default format if none is specified.
+As indicated earlier, `JSON` is the default format if none is specified.

 The raw request to the API looks like this: